LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/metamate.rst

 We run **metaMATE** specifying the path to these four files, as well as a few other settings.

-Run the following code, obviously swapping the names of the files for whatever your file names are.
+Run the following code, obviously swapping the names of the files for whatever your file names are. ``metamateout`` should be the name of a directory into which you want to place the results - **metaMATE** will create this if it doesn't exist.

 .. parsed-literal::